 This Report is applicable to the Group and covers the following operating entities.
-It covers our ESG performance and initiatives for the Group's operations in Singapore and Malaysia for the period from 1 January 2023 to 31 December 2023 ("FY2023").
-The Group's operations in Malaysia began only in FY2018, when W&P Precast Pte.
-Ltd. shifted part of its operations from Singapore to Malaysia under its subsidiary, W&P Precast Sdn.
-Bhd..
+It covers our ESG performance and initiatives for the Group's operations in Singapore and Malaysia for the period from 1 January 2024 to 31 December 2024 ("FY2024").

-Through this Report, the Company would like to share its sustainability progress and we welcome stakeholders to submit their feedback to our office address as stated on the last page of this Report or through the Company's website.
-As part of our environmental conservation efforts, no hard copies of this Report will be printed.
-A copy of this Report can be found on SGXNet or on our website.
-The ESG performance data is provided by the relevant departments of the Group and is internally reviewed by the Company's internal auditor and in accordance with International Standards for the Professional Practice of Internal Auditing issued by the Institute of Internal Auditors, but not externally assured.
+Through this Report, the Company would like to share its sustainability progress and we welcome stakeholders to submit their feedback to our office address or via email as listed on the last page of this Report or through the Company's website.
+As part of our environmental conservation efforts, no physical copies of this Report will be printed.
+A copy of this Report can be found on SGXNet or the Company's website.
+The ESG performance data is provided by the relevant departments of the Group and is internally reviewed by its internal auditor and in accordance with International Standards for the Professional Practice of Internal Auditing issued by the Institute of Internal Auditors.
+This Report has not been externally assured.